ColbyWTaylor/content/src/content/lesson/sorting-algorithms-explanied-in-javascript.md

 }
 ```
 [[info]]
-| :tv: In this link, you will find [a relly good 3 min video explanation](https://www.youtube.com/watch?v=g-PGLbMth_g) about the selection sort algorithm.
+| :tv: In this link, you will find [a really good 3 min video explanation](https://www.youtube.com/watch?v=g-PGLbMth_g) about the selection sort algorithm.

 ### Insertion Sort
 Insertion sort involves going through a pile, taking one item, comparing it to the first, swapping places if one item is larger than another and continuing this process until the minimum item is in the correct location.